DevExpress/Blazor/README.md

    ![Add new NuGet source](media/VS2019Release-AddNuGetPackage.png)
 4. Build the project.
 5. Link the following file to your layout’s HEAD section:
-   * For server-side Blazor, add the line below to the `_Host.cshtml` file.
+   * For Blazor Server, add the line below to the `_Host.cshtml` file.
         ```Razor
         <head>
             ...
             <link href="_content/DevExpress.Blazor/dx-blazor.css" rel="stylesheet" />
         </head>
         ```
-    * For client-side Blazor, add the line below to the `index.html` file.
+    * For Blazor WebAssembly, add the line below to the `index.html` file.
         ```Razor
         <head>
             ...